-The first thing you will need is your the structure of your protein.
-This can sometime prove quite challenging.
+The first thing you will need is the structure of your protein.
+This can sometimes prove quite challenging.
 For instance, it is not always the case that you can directly look up the structure for a protein.
 You can have any number of things known about your protein.
 For instance you may only know the name of the gene that makes the protein that you are interested in, or you may know the function of the protein (but no gene/sequence/structure identifiers) or you know the sequence of the protein or any combination of factors.

 In my works, its rare that I don’t have any of the above listed information.
-There are different resources available for example UniProt can be thought about as a one stop shop.
+There are different resources available for example UniProt can be thought about as a one-stop shop.
 It has a lot of data collected into one place, from gene info to sequence to structure.
-So if the gene info/function is your starting point head to UniProt.
-However is the case with life, your data may not be present in UniProt or you may have a protein sequence.
+So if the gene info/function is your starting point, head to UniProt.
+However as is the case with life, your data may not be present in UniProt or you may have a protein sequence.
 In this case the second stop should be Pfam.
-Pfam is a collection of protein sequences assigned into families and clans [ref].
+Pfam is a collection of protein sequences assigned into families and clans.
 In the case of both UniProt and Pfam you will be able to get hold of the protein structure ID.
 There are a couple of protein structure repositories around the world, the most famous (because I use it) of which is the RCSB PDB which uses a 4-character identifier for each of the structures in it.
 Increasingly RCSB has become more and more integrated, i.e. it is now almost a one a stop shop as well.
 You can search it by gene, function, structure ID, ligands (these are the things I know about).
 You can also use their tools to identify other proteins which are sequence-wise or structure-wise similar to your protein.

 In this post I will assume you know the PDB Structure ID and will use that as a starting point.
 We will look at the protein structure of hemoglobin from the bar-headed goose (Anser indicus) available here.
 On this page toward the top-right is a button “Download Files” which gives you access to the resources available for this structure.
 You are only interested in the “Structure” so in the “Download Files” drop-down click “PDB Format” to download a PDB structure file called “1hv4.pdb” to your computer.
 I have earlier discussed the PDB format to some extent in a post here.
 For more details on what is included in the file, please see here.
 You should specifically look at the coordinate section.
 Please note that although the authors of protein structure data are encouraged to fill all the data fields, it is rarely practised.
 So it will often be the case that you will find data in fields missing.
 But we will come to that later.